+Do we know what Jesus said about himself?
 Yesterday I started my two-prong argument for why Jesus probably considered himself the messiah.
-The first prong is that Jesus must have been called the messiah during his lifetime, or it makes no sense that he would be called messiah after his death – since even if there were Jews who believed that Jesus was raised from the dead after he was crucified (as indeed there were!
-Otherwise we wouldn’t have Christianity), the resurrection of a dead person would never lead anyone to say “Ah, he’s the messiah!” – since no one expected the messiah to be a resurrected person.
+The first prong is that Jesus must have been called the messiah during his lifetime, or it makes no sense that he would be called messiah after his death.
+Even if there were Jews who believed that Jesus was raised from the dead after he was crucified (as indeed there were!
+Otherwise we wouldn’t have Christianity), the resurrection of a dead person would never lead anyone to say “Ah, he’s the messiah!”.
+No one expected the messiah to be a resurrected person.

 So Jesus was being called the messiah before his death.
-Otherwise we can’t make sense of the fact that he was called the messiah after his (believed-on) resurrection.
+Otherwise, we can’t make sense of the fact that he was called the messiah after his (believed-in) resurrection.

 So, the second prong involves not what the followers of Jesus were saying after his death, but what he appears to have been saying during his life.